Circular polarization of gravitational waves from magnetorotational supernovae: Introduction

-Joining these ongoing efforts, in this paper we investigate the GW emission from a 3D, general-relativistic MHD jet model of \citet{Shibagaki24} that incorporates multi-energy neutrino transport.
+Joining these ongoing efforts, we investigate the GW emission from a 3D GRMHD jet model of \citet{Shibagaki24} that incorporates multi-energy neutrino transport.
 Using a rapidly rotating, strongly magnetized $20 M_\odot$ progenitor, we analyze the GW signals with particular focus on their polarization properties and detectability by current detectors.
-We show that strong circular polarization arises in this jet-producing model, primarily due to the low-$T/|W|$ instabilities and non-axisymmetric motions around the PNS, rather than being directly generated by the jets themselves, and we discuss the implications for probing the explosion mechanism of non-canonical supernovae through GW observations.
+We show that strong circular polarization arises in this jet-producing model, primarily due to the low-$T/|W|$ instabilities and nonaxisymmetric motions around the PNS, and is not directly generated by the jets themselves.
+We also discuss the implications for probing the explosion mechanism of noncanonical supernovae through GW observations.

-In Sect.~\ref{Sec:Results}, we present the post-bounce dynamics and the overall characteristics of the magnetorotational CCSN explosion, followed by an analysis of the GW signal and the polarization properties.
+In Sect.~\ref{Sec:Results} we present the post-bounce dynamics and the overall characteristics of the magnetorotational CCSN explosion, followed by an analysis of the GW signal and the polarization properties.
 We discuss the physical origin of the circularly polarized components and identify the dominant emission regions associated with the low-$T/|W|$ instability.
 Sect.~\ref{Sec:Conclusion} summarizes our findings and outlines prospects for future studies.
 The numerical methods and analysis procedures are described in Appendix~\ref{Sec:NumericalSetup}.